 Infrastructure does not make headlines the way model quality does.
 Benchmark improvements get announced at conferences.
 Guardrails do not.
 But the incidents that make engineering leaders lose sleep — and customers lose access — are almost never about model capability.
 They are about what the model was permitted to do.

 The agents that ship and stay shipped are not the ones running on the newest models.
-They are the ones running inside infrastructure that makes dangerous actions hard, requires explicit approval for irreversible steps, and leaves an auditable record of every tool call.
+They are the ones running inside infrastructure that makes dangerous actions impossible, requires explicit approval for irreversible steps, and leaves an auditable record of every tool call.
 That is not a constraint on what agents can accomplish.
 It is the foundation that makes accomplishment durable.